-Medicare.
+- Medicare.
 Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid based on a cost reimbursement methodology.
-The Medical Center is reimbursed for certain services at tentative rates with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicare administrative contractor.
+The Medical Center is reimbursed for certain services at tentative rates with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicare administrative contractor. - Medicaid.

-Medicaid.
 Inpatient and outpatient services rendered to Medicaid program beneficiaries are reimbursed under a cost reimbursement methodology.
 The Medical Center is reimbursed for cost reimbursable services at tentative rates with final settlement determined after submission of annual cost reports by the Medical Center and audits thereof by the Medicaid administrative contractor.

-Approximately 57 percent and 62 percent of net patient service revenue are from participation in the Medicare and state-sponsored Medicaid programs for the years ended December 31, 2012 and 2011, respectively.
+Approximately 57 percent of net patient service revenue is from participation in the Medicare and state-sponsored Medicaid programs for each of the years ended December 31, 2013 and 2012.
 Laws and regulations governing the Medicare and Medicaid programs are complex and subject to interpretation and change.
 As a result, it is reasonably possible that recorded estimates will change materially in the near term.

-On December 12, 2011, the United States Department of Health & Human Services approved a new Medicaid Section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program."
+On December 12, 2011, the United States Department of Health & Human Services approved a Medicaid Section 1115(a) demonstration entitled "Texas Health Transformation and Quality Improvement Program."
 This demonstration will expand existing Medicaid managed care programs and establish two funding pools that will assist providers with uncompensated care costs and promote health system transformation.
-The demonstration is effective from December 12, 2011 to September 30, 2016, and will likely have a material impact on the Medical Center's future Medicaid funding.
-The funding received through this demonstration could impact the funding the Medical Center has historically received under the Texas Medicaid Disproportionate Share (DSH) program and will replace the funding historically received through the Upper Payment Limit (UPL) program, both designed to assist those facilities serving the majority of the indigent patients by providing funds supporting increased access to health care within the community.
-Total funding received through the Texas Medicaid supplemental funding programs was approximately \$1,858,000 and \$340,000 for the years ended December 31, 2012 and 2011, respectively.
+The demonstration is effective from December 12, 2011 to September 30, 2016, and will have a material impact on the Medical Center's future Medicaid funding.
+The funding received through this demonstration will impact the funding the Medical Center has historically received under the Texas Medicaid Disproportionate Share (DSH) program and will replace the funding historically received through the Upper Payment Limit (UPL) program, both designed to assist those facilities serving the majority of the indigent patients by providing funds supporting increased access to health care within the community.
+Total funding received through the Texas Medicaid supplemental funding programs was approximately \$1,788,000 and \$1,858,000 for the years ended December 31, 2013 and 2012, respectively.

 The Medical Center has elected to fund certain elements of the State of Texas' private UPL program.
-During the years ended December 31, 2012 and 2011, the Medical Center recognized funding of approximately \$790,000 and \$1,050,000, respectively.
+During the years ended December 31, 2013 and 2012, the Medical Center recognized funding of approximately \$2,280,000 and \$790,000, respectively.